jmau111-org/threat_model_streamers/README.md

 ### 7 robust protections

-* use app-based/Yubikeys 2FA/MFA (double/multi-factor authentication) everywhere, including you and all your collaborators (SMS should be avoided unless it's the only one method available)
+* use app-based/Yubikeys 2FA/MFA (double/multi-factor authentication) everywhere, including you and all your collaborators (SMS should be avoided unless it's the only method available)
 * use password managers to generate and autofill **long and random** passwords on your different accounts
 * have a robust **and tested** backup strategy (may require a budget)
 * use secured hardware (don't use cheap wireless accessories)